rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

-Note that, in order to allow sections to not store any node references at all, the definition of a sectioning node must allow to easily and unambiguously determine the first node of a section (hint: no loose type-2 definition).
+Note that, in order to allow sections to not store any node references at all, the definition of a sectioning node must allow to easily and unambiguously determine the first node of a section (hint: a strict type-2 definition).

 However, in order to avoid having to distinguish between the different types of sections, a section object should at least hold a reference to a section's